unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

     - Username: so
     - Password: Unbound1!
     - Partition: root (or test)
-    For more information on how to use the web interface, see [UKC User Guide](https://www.unboundtech.com/docs/UKC/UKC_User_Guide/HTML/Content/Products/UKC-EKM/UKC_User_Guide/UI/A1.html).
+    For more information on how to use the web interface, see [UKC User Interface Guide](https://www.unboundsecurity.com/docs/UKC/UKC_Interfaces/Content/Products/UKC-EKM/UKC_User_Guide/UG-If/uiSignIn/Signin.html).
 3. CLI - get access to the UKC client command line interface.
 4. Logs - view the logs for the UKC servers.
 This can be helpful to view after running tokenization/de-tokenization operations.
 5. Resources - links to more information about UKC, the SDE API, and